WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Conclusion

 \section{Conclusion}

-To evaluate the ability of current T2I and unified models to generate images beyond simple bag-of-words mappings, we introduced WISE, a new benchmark consisting of 1,000 questions covering different domains designed to challenge the ability of T2I models to generate images based on common world knowledge.
-We evaluated 20 generative models (including dedicated T2I models and unified multimodal models) and found that these models have significant deficiencies in their ability to effectively utilize world knowledge in the image generation process, especially the T2I model.
-Even for the unified multimodal model, despite its strong language understanding capabilities, most open-source models are unable to fully convert this advantage into excellent image generation performance in complex and knowledge-intensive scenarios.
-Our analysis pinpoints the critical bottleneck: it is not merely image quality, but the models' deep understanding and reasoning of complex prompts.
-Therefore, this paper points out the deficiencies of existing generative models from a benchmark perspective and points out an effective path for subsequent methods.
+To evaluate whether current T2I and unified models can generate images beyond simple bag-of-words mappings, we introduced WISE, a benchmark of 1,000 questions across different domains designed to challenge models with common world knowledge.
+We evaluated 20 generative models, including dedicated T2I models and unified multimodal models, and found clear weaknesses in their ability to use world knowledge during image generation, especially among dedicated T2I models.
+Even for unified multimodal models, despite their strong language understanding capabilities, most open-source models cannot fully translate this advantage into strong image generation performance in complex and knowledge-intensive scenarios.
+Our analysis pinpoints the critical bottleneck: the challenge is not merely image quality, but the models' deep understanding and reasoning over complex prompts.
+The rewritten-prompt and CoT results further suggest that better prompt interpretation, knowledge elicitation, and tighter understanding-generation integration are important directions for future generative systems.
+Overall, WISE exposes the limitations of existing generative models from a benchmark perspective and highlights a promising direction for future methods.